Counselling/Therapy in North London

 My guiding models are Person Centred and Existential.
 These approaches compliment each other well with both supporting the potential of the client to see themselves as an individual with power, freedom to change and able to gain a clearer understanding of their world.

 I work with a diverse range of people with a wide range of issues, life experience and backgrounds.
-Something we share is a curiosity and desire for insight and understanding.
+Something we share is curiosity and a desire for insight and understanding.

 I have the benefit of undertaking counselling from both sides – as a client and as counsellor and have experienced the transformative possibilities this relationship can have.
 Through the counselling process, I have acquired skills which have been extraordinarily useful in determining outcomes in my own life and which have helped me in my efforts to be an open and authentic individual.
 I believe that I am able to use those skills to good effect, to be present, as a practitioner in the joint exploration of self-determination and agency.
-I offer short term, time limited and long term, open ended therapy to adults over 18.
+I offer short term, time limited and long term, open ended therapy and work with individual adults over 18.

 Experience and training